JeromeMatthews/client-api-basics-with-postman-agent/README.md

 Just a basic project for practicing API endpoints using the HTTP methods:
 GET, POST, PATCH, and DELETE
 The project uses Postman to simulate outside requests to the node server api.
-The project is a companion project to the course projact: NaTours, Using some basic data from major and minor cities around the world.
+The project is a companion project to the course project: NaTours, Using some basic data from major and minor cities around the world.
 One of a few mini-projects to reinforce content learned in the course:
 Node.js, Express, MongoDB & More: The Complete Bootcamp 2022 - by Jonas Schmedtmann